z0diaq/obsidian-line-cleaner/README.md

 4. **Command Palette**: Search for "Clean lines from current file"

 ### Settings
-Access plugin settings via Settings → Community Plugins → Line Cleaner:
+Access plugin settings via Settings → Community Plugins → Lines Cleaner:

 **Feature Selection:**
 Choose which cleaning features to enable.
 All features are enabled by default: